Skip to main content

 Image

-Rocks with victims' names and other items left at the Welcome to Las Vegas sign as part of the 1 October memorial, looking north-northwest in Las Vegas, Nevada: digital photograph
+Boots, hats, flowers, and flags sit near the Welcome to Las Vegas sign as part of the 1 October memorial, looking north-west in Las Vegas, Nevada: digital photograph

 Date